TestQuality Blog

 This exception happens when a command takes longer to complete than the wait time.
 Waits are mostly utilized in WebDriver to avoid the ElementNotVisibleException error.

 Sometimes the test page may not entirely load before the following instruction in the program.
 If WebDriver attempts to locate an element on a webpage before it has fully loaded, the error ElementNotVisibleException is thrown.
-Waits instructions have been introduced to avoid this issue.
+Wait instructions have been introduced to avoid this issue.

 In summary

 Exception handling is a critical component of any Java application or Selenium script.
 By handling exceptions intelligently, we can create resilient and optimum programming.
 It is also excellent practice to handle exceptions in a script, which will provide you with a more detailed report when a program fails for whatever reason.
 An exception shouldn’t be ignored as they break program execution.
-Adding waits can control some cases like ‘NoSuchElementException‘, ‘ElementNotFoundException‘, ‘ElementNotVisibleException‘.
+Adding waits can control some cases like ‘NoSuchElementException‘, ‘ElementNotFoundException‘, and ‘ElementNotVisibleException‘.

 Selenium and Automation Testing